Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Those Gorgeous Icelandic Horses

-While not officially a stop, along the Golden Circle route you will see the most gorgeous Icelandic horses that are worth pulling over for.
-This breed is unique to Iceland and has genetic traits that are perfect for the rough terrain and climate of the country.
+While not officially a stop, along the Golden Circle route you will see the most gorgeous Icelandic horses.
+This breed is unique to Iceland and has genetic traits that are perfect for Iceland’s terrain and climate.
 They even have two additional gaits outside of the traditional walk/trot/canter/gallop adapted to this rugged landscape.

 Thingvellir National Park

-This historical natural site was the location of Iceland’s first parliament, the Althing, which may just be the oldest democracy in the world (930AD).
+This historical natural site was the location of Iceland’s first parliament.
+The Althing, is thought to be the oldest democracy in the world (930AD).
 This location also has very unique geographical features as it is the meeting place of two tectonic plates.
 You can actually walk between the plates in the rift valley.

 The Great Geysir – Haukadalur Valley Geysers